EU executive proposes stronger common asylum system

 Czech Interior Minister Milan Chovanec responded on Twitter: "The proposal for reform of the European migration policy is based again on implementing compulsory quotas.
 We have repeatedly said NO to that."

-Longer term, the Commission also proposed a more centralized asylum process within EU institutions, rather than basing it on national laws, though this is unlikely to find much support among member states.
+Longer term, the Commission also proposed a more centralised asylum process within EU institutions, rather than basing it on national laws, though this is unlikely to find much support among member states.

 EU STATES SPLIT